 Examples of matters that are considered at an Interim Hearing include:

 - Occupation of the matrimonial home;

 Case Assessment Conference

 The Case Assessment Conference is the first major event in Court.
 It may be conducted by a Registrar or Judge if a property matter or a Registrar and Family Consultant if a children’s matter.
-The Case Assessment Conference provides an opportunity for the parties to reach an agreement with the help of the Court, it’s important to have a family law specialist by your side.
+As the Case Assessment Conference provides an opportunity for the parties to reach an agreement with the help of the Court, it’s important to have a family law specialist by your side.

 If an agreement cannot be reached, the Court will: